Table of Contents

 Installing TLD Linux

-The easiest way to install TLD Linux is to use Chroot Rescue / Installer.
-We recommend using CRI based on TLD Linux.
+The easiest way to install TLD Linux is to use Chroot Rescue & Installer or Linux Deployment Script.
+Below is a short howto describing the installation using CRI.

 Storage preparations

-When your partitions are ready you may want to create RAID, LVM or LUKS volumes.
-Here are some examples:
+Once your partitions are ready, you may want to create RAID, LVM, or LUKS volumes.
+The following are quick guides to some basic commands.

 RAID volumes